cburzo1/mern-Project-server/README.md

 # mern-Project-server

-THis is my first complete backend REST API.
-IT features all the important security features such as: Authentication, encryption, Authorization, and token exchanges. it also utilizes a Database(mongo db) complete with an ORM(mongoose).
+This is my first complete backend REST API.
+It features all the important security features such as: Authentication, encryption, Authorization, and token exchanges.
+It also utilizes a Database(mongo db) complete with an ORM(mongoose).
 MVC structure: Models, controllers, and routes for the view which is a REACT app. and Full CRUD functionality.

 The code is easy to maintain and is very scalable.
-I might plan to use this code for other REST APIs and a similar methodology for GraphQL as well as potential microservice architures.
+I might plan to use this code for other REST APIs and a similar methodology for GraphQL as well as potential microservice architectures.
 But that is for other projects.

-Being that all I want to showcase is the basics of REST APIs, I kept the react appp very minimal.
-Please see project_oog_2, or got to ooglandish.web.app to see my fully featured react app.
+Being that, all I want to showcase is the basics of REST APIs, I kept the react app very minimal.
+Please see project_oog_2, or go to ooglandish.web.app to see my fully featured react app.

 run this project: